e111077/vite-lit-element-ts-sass/README.md

-# Vite Lit Element TS SASS
+# Vite Lit TS Minified Templates

-This is an example [Vite](https://vitejs.dev/) project using [Lit 2](https://lit.dev), Typescript, and SASS imports.
+This is an example [Vite](https://vitejs.dev/) project using [Lit 2](https://lit.dev), Typescript, and Sass imports.

 ## Changes from Vite's TS Lit template

-* Changed Lit 1 implementation to Lit 2
-* Added the [`rollup-plugin-postcss-lit`](https://www.npmjs.com/package/rollup-plugin-postcss-lit) plugin to `vite.config.ts`
 * `npm i -D sass`
-* Added `typings/scss.d.ts`
-* Moved styles from `src/my-element.ts` to `src/my-element.scss` and imported them
+* Moved styles from `src/my-element.ts` to `src/my-element.scss` and imported them with `import styles from './my-element.scss?inline';`
-* Added the `typings` folder to `tsconfig.json`
-* Added `"skipLibCheck": true` to `tsconfig.json` to override Vite's `.scss` file typings
+* Updated `vite.config.ts`
+  * Changed library build to follow [WC best practices](https://justinfagnani.com/2019/11/01/how-to-publish-web-components-to-npm/)
+  * Added a commented-out build for applications

-**N.B.** Since Lit does not yet handle HMR, Vite triggers a full reload for Lit files, but SASS files currently only trigger an hot module reload (HMR) which will not update Lit without manually triggering a reload.
+**N.B.** Since Vite does does not yet handle Lit HMR, Vite triggers a full reload for Lit files, but SASS files currently only trigger a hot module reload which will not update Lit without manually triggering a reload.
 Follow this [issue](https://github.com/vitejs/vite/issues/3243) for more details or wait until [Lit HMR](https://github.com/lit/lit-element/pull/802) is released.